b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 Really, now.
 During the physical ministry of Jesus Christ, savior of all mankind, in the resurrected flesh, the scribes just wrote 'yeah he said some other stuff too.
 It was cool, you should have been there.'

 Out of all the myriad things they didn't write down, the [[#Anglicization|few concepts]] they got recorded verbatim wouldn't mean a damned thing outside of Judaism.
-Perhaps they were [[BoM Changes#Intro Page|descendants of Israelites]], but don't forget that by this point they're 600+ years separated from Lehi or any contemporaries from Jerusalem.
+Perhaps they were [[BoM Changes#Intro Page|descendants of Israelites]], but don't forget that by this point they're 630+ years separated from Lehi or any contemporaries departing Jerusalem.

 &nbsp;